Nonlinear conjugate gradient for smooth convex functions: First-order methods for smooth convex functions

-Note that the three conjugate gradients require roughly the same number of iterations, all much less than AG.
+Note that the three conjugate gradient methods require roughly the same number of iterations, all much less than AG.
 The function evaluations are: 1 per LCG iteration (i.e., a single matrix-vector multiplication), 2 per C+AG iteration, approximately 2 per NCG iteration, and 1 per AG iteration.
 The requirement for more than one function evaluation per NCG iteration stems from the need to select a step-size.
 We return to this point below.
+Table \ref{table:quad} shows results for the adaptive versions of C+AG and AG for the case that $L$ is not known a priori, discussed in Section~\ref{sec:estL}.
+Thus, further function-gradient evaluations are needed to estimate $L$, and the number of function-gradient evaluations is increased accordingly.
+The reader will note from Table~\ref{table:quad} that C+AG required only $2$ iterations for $A_2$ but $27$ function evaluations due to the overhead of initially estimating $L$, and a similar pattern is noted for $A_3$.
+The adaptive estimation doubles the function-gradient evaluations for AG from 1 to 2 per iteration.

-In Table~\ref{table:quad} and for the remainder of this paper, we speak of a ``function-gradient evaluation'', which means, for a given $\x$, the simultaneous evaluation of $f(\x)$ and $\nabla f(\x)$.
+In the previous paragraph and for the remainder of this paper, we speak of a ``function-gradient evaluation'', which means, for a given $\x$, the simultaneous evaluation of $f(\x)$ and $\nabla f(\x)$.
 We regard function-gradient evaluation as the atom of work.
-This metric may be inaccurate in the setting that $f(\x)$ can be evaluated much more efficiently than $\nabla f(\x)$.
+This metric may be inaccurate in the setting that $f(\x)$ can be evaluated much more efficiently than $\nabla f(\x)$ for an algorithm that separately uses $f$ and $\nabla f$.
 However, in most applications evaluating $f,\nabla f$ together is not much more expensive than evaluating either separately.
+Theoretically, gradient evaluation is never more than a constant factor larger than function evaluation due to the existence of reverse-mode automatic differentiation; see, e.g., \cite{NocedalWright}.

 It is also known that NCG is fast for functions that are nearly quadratic.
-In particular, a classic result of Cohen \cite{Cohen} shows that NCG exhibits $n$-step quadratic convergence near the minimizer provided that the objective function is nearly quadratic in this neighborhood.
+In particular, a classic result of Cohen \cite{Cohen} shows that NCG exhibits $n$-step quadratic convergence near the minimizer provided that the objective function is nearly quadratic and strongly convex in this neighborhood.

 Thus, there is seemingly a gap in the menu of available algorithms because NCG, though optimal for quadratic functions and fast for nearly quadratic functions, is not able to achieve reasonable complexity bounds for the larger class of smooth, strongly convex functions.
 On the other hand, the methods with the good complexity bounds for this class are all suboptimal for quadratic functions.